-Mandatory Write-On Competition - Any student who wishes to be considered for a position on Law Journal must participate in the annual writing competition that is conducted immediately following spring semester and SCALE Period 4 final exams.
-Announcement of the write-on competition is posted each spring.
+Mandatory Write-On Competition - Any student who wishes to be considered for a position on Law Journal must participate in the annual writing competition that is conducted immediately following the spring semester and SCALE Period 4 final exams.
+An announcement of the write-on competition is posted each spring.
 The write-on competition is open to those students who have completed at least the first- or second-year day, first-year SCALE, second- or third-year evening, and second- or third-year PLEAS/Part-time day curriculum.
 Transfer students, by invitation of the Office of the Dean, may also participate.
-Each write-on participant is required to write a short paper analyzing a legal problem.
+Each write-on participant must write a short paper analyzing a legal problem.
 The participant is allowed a set number of days in which to complete and submit their paper.

-Membership Selection Criteria - Law Journal will extend an invitation to those students who (1) participated in the write-on competition, (2) are in good academic standing and (3) demonstrate exceptional research and writing capabilities.
+Membership Selection Criteria - Law Journal will extend an invitation to those students who (1) participated in the write-on competition, (2) are in good academic standing, and (3) demonstrate exceptional research and writing capabilities.
 Selection will be based on the write-on competition (50%) and academic performance (50%).

-Students are prohibited from participating on both Law Review and Law Journal at the same time.
+Students are prohibited from participating on both Law Review and Law Journal simultaneously.
 If a student is selected for participation on both Law Review and Law Journal, the student may participate in only one of them.

 Law Journal Course - All students selected as Law Journal staff members are required to register for a 2-unit, Credit/C/No Credit course which is taught by one or more of the Law Journal's faculty advisor(s) during the fall semester.
 Enrollment is mandatory.
 Registration in the course is restricted to students who have been selected for Law Journal.
-Successful completion of the Law Journal Course will satisfy Southwestern's upper division writing requirement.
-(See section of Handbook entitled Writing Requirement.)
+Completing the Law Journal Course will satisfy Southwestern's upper division writing requirement.
+(See Graduation Requirement Policy.)

-2. Executive Board
+2. Board of Editors

+The Law Journal Board of Editors consists of an Executive Board and other non-voting Board members.
 The Law Journal Executive Board consists of 8 to 12 members as follows:

 - a.
-Editor-in-Chief, responsible for selection of the Journal's contents and overall quality of publications; - b.
-Managing Editor, responsible for the daily operations of the Journal; - c.
+Editor-in-Chief, responsible for the selection of the Journal's contents and overall quality of publications; - b.
+Managing Editor, responsible for the daily operations of the Law Journal; - c.
 Lead Articles Editors (3 or 4), responsible for soliciting and editing lead (non-student) articles; - d.
-Notes and Comments Editors (3 or 4), responsible for supervising secondyear staff members and editing student notes; - e.
+Notes and Comments Editors (3 or 4), responsible for supervising second-year staff members and editing student notes; and - e.
 Research/Special Projects Editor, responsible for the research of topics, the review of production assignments, and the coordination of symposia.

 Executive Board members are the only voting members of the Law Journal.
-They may not participate in an externship for more than 3 units, or serve on Law Review, Moot Court, or the Negotiation or Trial Advocacy Honors Program without obtaining a positive recommendation from the Executive Board, and waivers from the faculty advisors and the Office of the Dean.
+They may not participate in an externship for more than 3 units, or serve on Law Review, Moot Court Honors Program, Negotiation Honors Program, or Trial Advocacy Honors Program without obtaining a positive recommendation from the Executive Board, and waivers from the faculty advisors and the Office of the President and Dean.

-Additional, non-voting, general Board Members may include Associate Editors who have the responsibility of performing tasks as assigned by the Board.
+Additional, non-voting, general Board members may include Associate Editors who are responsible for performing tasks as assigned by the Board.
 These assignments may include, but are not limited to, soliciting articles, selecting submissions, and editing articles for Journal publication.